aanderse/LdapRecord.com/source/docs/searching.md

 You can also use `findByAnrOrFail()` to generate an exception when a record is not found.

-> {note} ActiveDirectory is the only LDAP distribution that supports ANR.
+> ActiveDirectory is the only LDAP distribution that supports ANR.
 > An equivalent query will be created for other LDAP distributions
 > that are not compatible.
 >